PSA-Corporate-Learning-Branch/noodle/README.md

 # Noodle Course Notes Demo

 Noodle lets you embed lightweight note-taking fields into any web page, storing content in cookies rather than `localStorage`.
 This makes it ideal for environments where `localStorage` is unreliable—such as Moodle, which clears `localStorage` on logout.
-A floating **Noodle Notes** button gives users quick access to view, sort, and export all their notes as Markdown or HTML.
+A floating **Noodle Notes** button gives users quick access to view, sort, and export all their notes as Markdown, HTML, or Word.

 ## How it works